 For further details on this service please call the Cemeteries office at (502) 451-7710.
 Severe weather will cancel.

-The Catholic Cemeteries of the Archdiocese of Louisville will join thousands of Catholic Cemeteries across the United States in a national celebration to honor men and women who died while serving in the armed forces as well as recognize both active military and military veterans who have served our country.
+The Catholic Cemeteries of the Archdiocese of Louisville joins thousands of Catholic Cemeteries across the United States in a national celebration to honor men and women who died while serving in the armed forces as well as recognize both active military and military veterans who have served our country.

 At-Need Services and Pre-Need Planning